themarquisdesheric/amber-health/src/pages/articles/2019-11-22-endometriosis-treatments.md

 <blockquote class="blockquote">A more detailed understanding on the impact of dietary components and patterns on endometriosis risk is urgently needed to inform the development of population-based strategies to prevent this serious and prevalent gynecological disease.

-<cite><a href="https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3374872/" target="_blank" rel="noopener noreferrer">-Britton Trabert, Ph.D., M.S., Diet and risk of endometriosis in a population-based case–control study
+<cite><a href="https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3374872/" target="_blank" rel="noopener noreferrer">-Diet and Risk of Endometriosis in a Population-based Case Control Study</a></cite>
-</a></cite>

 </blockquote>

 For more information on diet and endometriosis check out these helpful resources.

-* <a href="http://www.endometriosis.co.uk/reducing.html" target="_blank" rel="noopener noreferrer">Dian Shepperson Mills's website</a>
+* <a href="http://www.endometriosis.co.uk/reducing.html" target="_blank" rel="noopener noreferrer">Dian Shepperson Mills's Website</a>
 * <a href="https://www.amazon.co.uk/Endometriosis-Healing-Fertility-Through-Nutrition/dp/0007133103" target="_blank" rel="noopener noreferrer">Endometriosis: A Key to Healing And Fertility Through Nutrition</a>
 * <a href="http://obgyn.slu.edu/uploads/centerforendo/Combined%20Anti-Inflammatory%20and%20Elimination%20Diet%20for%20Adults%20Living%20with%20Endometriosis%20booklet.pdf" target="_blank" rel="noopener noreferrer">Anti-Inflammatory and Elimination Diet Guide</a>
-* <a href="https://www.rbmojournal.com/article/S1472-6483(13)00007-2/fulltext" target="_blank" rel="noopener noreferrer">Diet and Endometriosis Risk: A literature review</a>
+* <a href="https://www.rbmojournal.com/article/S1472-6483(13)00007-2/fulltext" target="_blank" rel="noopener noreferrer">Diet and Endometriosis Risk: A Literature Review</a>
-* <a href="https://www.researchgate.net/publication/324729920_Diet_and_endometriosis-revisiting_the_linkages_to_inflammation" target="_blank" rel="noopener noreferrer">Diet and Endometriosis- revisiting the linkages to inflammation</a>
+* <a href="https://www.researchgate.net/publication/324729920_Diet_and_endometriosis-revisiting_the_linkages_to_inflammation" target="_blank" rel="noopener noreferrer">Diet and Endometriosis: Revisiting the Linkages to Inflammation</a>
 * <a href="https://endometriosis.net/complementary-alternative-treatment/diet/" target="_blank" rel="noopener noreferrer">Diet Management for Endometriosis</a>
 * <a href="https://www.healthline.com/nutrition/endometriosis-diet-tips" target="_blank" rel="noopener noreferrer">Endometriosis Diet and Tips</a>

 **Physical Therapy**

-Specialists and researchers agree that <a href="https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6661982/?fbclid=IwAR1ytZua-OpiBsknNROSa0ucyF3dB5ExX2IIDSFEAeFsPdru1SXW22mHZKU" target="_blank" rel="noopener noreferrer">complementary treatments, like physical therapy, </a> may help to reduce the patient's pain from endometriosis and provide additional health benefits.
+Specialists and researchers agree that <a href="https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6661982/?fbclid=IwAR1ytZua-OpiBsknNROSa0ucyF3dB5ExX2IIDSFEAeFsPdru1SXW22mHZKU" target="_blank" rel="noopener noreferrer">complementary treatments, like physical therapy,</a> may help to reduce the patient's pain from endometriosis and provide additional health benefits.
 Physical therapy to address endometriosis related pain has shown promise in initial studies.
 In one study, participants experienced significant improvements in all domains of <a href="https://journals.sagepub.com/doi/pdf/10.5301/JE.2012.9088" target="_blank" rel="noopener noreferrer">sexual function, including pain, desire, arousal, lubrication, orgasm, and satisfaction</a>.
 The specific manual therapy used is thought to deform or cause failure of adhesive crosslink bonds.
 As a result, pain decreases and visceral and osseous mobility appears to improve.
 Since few studies have been conducted, more research is needed to confirm these findings.

 <blockquote class="blockquote">Although future research is needed, this therapy, designed to increase function and reduce pain by restoring soft tissue, visceral and osseous mobility, is a non-pharmaceutical, non-surgical technique that has produced few adverse effects or complications.
 As such, it offers a promising alternative to physicians, clinicians, and others involved in women’s health.

-<cite><a href="https://journals.sagepub.com/doi/pdf/10.5301/JE.2012.9088" target="_blank" rel="noopener noreferrer">-Belinda F. Wurn, PT, Decreasing dyspareunia and dysmenorrhea in women with endometriosis via a manual physical therapy: Results from two independent studies</a></cite>
+<cite><a href="https://journals.sagepub.com/doi/pdf/10.5301/JE.2012.9088" target="_blank" rel="noopener noreferrer">-Decreasing Dyspareunia and Dysmenorrhea in Women with Endometriosis Via a Manual Physical Therapy: Results from Two Independent Studies</a></cite>

 </blockquote>

 The pelvic floor muscles function as a support for the pelvic organs and make up part of the urethra, rectum, and vagina.
 These muscles allow for sexual intercourse and the normal functioning of bladder and bowel.
 When the muscles are too relaxed or too tight, it is called <a href="http://centerforendo.com/the-significance-of-pelvic-floor-muscle-dysfunction" target="_blank" rel="noopener noreferrer">Pelvic Floor Dysfunction, or PFD</a>.
 PFD is associated with endometriosis, Interstitial Cystitis, and Chronic Pelvic Pain.

-Chronic Pelvic Pain and Interstitial Cystitis or painful bladder syndrome are common comorbidities of endometriosis.
+Chronic Pelvic Pain and Interstitial Cystitis, or painful bladder syndrome, are common comorbidities of endometriosis.
 Studies on <a href="https://www.ncbi.nlm.nih.gov/pubmed/18304280" target="_blank" rel="noopener noreferrer">pelvic floor physical therapy</a> for these two conditions have shown promise.
 Pelvic floor physical therapy addresses musculoskeletal components that are involved in pelvic and genital pain syndromes and sexual dysfunction.
 Physical therapy treatments include manual therapy, electrical stimulation modalities, self care education, stress management, and biofeedback.

  While <a href="http://centerforendo.com/the-significance-of-pelvic-floor-muscle-dysfunction" target="_blank" rel="noopener noreferrer">kegel exercises</a> are commonly suggested for strengthening the pelvic floor, they may not be suitable for patients with PFD.
 During a kegel, the pelvic floor muscles are contracted.
 In PFD, the pelvic floor muscles may be hypertonic, or too tense, so this would not be appropriate.
 The most suitable exercises for your particular case are decided after you have been thoroughly evaluated by a physical therapist.

 <blockquote class="blockquote">Physical therapy treatment of pelvic pain is an integral component of the multidisciplinary approach to Chronic Pelvic Pain and associated sexual dysfunction.

-<cite><a href="https://www.ncbi.nlm.nih.gov/pubmed/18304280" target="_blank" rel="noopener noreferrer">-T. Y. Rosenbaum</a></cite>
+<cite><a href="https://www.ncbi.nlm.nih.gov/pubmed/18304280" target="_blank" rel="noopener noreferrer">-The Role of Pelvic Floor Physical Therapy in the Treatment of Pelvic and Genital Pain-related Sexual Dysfunction</a></cite>

 </blockquote>